erenkotar/predicting-game-success-tensorflow/README.md

 # Walkthrough

-[data/scrape/scraper.ipynb]
+In every Jupyter Notebook file, operations and motivations are explained in detail.

+⋅⋅* Find the scraper at **data/scrape/0.
+Scraper.ipynb**
-1) Data is scraped from [https://play.google.com/] by using BeautifulSoup module ().
+1) Data is scraped from [https://play.google.com/] by using the BeautifulSoup module.
-**Find the scraper in **
+⋅⋅* Find the preprocessing and explanatory data analysis steps at **1.
+Preprocess EDA.ipynb**
-3) Since there are many HTML elements, data is preprocessed and manipulated before feeding it to models.
-I made comment at every stage so the operations can be interpreted.
+2) Since there are many HTML elements, data is preprocessed and manipulated before feeding it to models.
-4) Also
-5)
-Everytime and operation
+3) Also preprocessed data are visualised and some of the features' descriptive statistics are observed to gain insights.
+⋅⋅* Find the NLP MODEL at **2.1.
+NLP_Model.ipynb**
+4) A predictive model is created based on textual features **Name** and **Description**.
+⋅⋅* Find the Final Models at **2.1.
+Final Models.ipynb**
+6) Different predictive models are created in that Jupyter Notebook.